RedPitaya/Documentation/appsFeatures/command_line_tools/utils/overlay_util.rst

 Overlay Utility (FPGA Configuration)
 ######################################

-The ``overlay.sh`` script is the recommended method for loading FPGA images on Red Pitaya devices running OS 2.00 or newer.
+The ``overlay.sh`` script is the recommended method for loading FPGA images on Red Pitaya devices running OS 2.07-43 or newer.
-It provides a simple interface for managing FPGA configurations, including custom bitstreams and device tree overlays.
+It is a specialized open source shell script used by the Red Pitaya ecosystem to select and load the correct FPGA image and matching device tree overlay for the detected board model.

 .. contents:: Table of Contents
     :local: